karannewatia/Mycelium/README.md

 # Mycelium

 This is a partial implementation of Mycelium, a framework for private graph analytics over massive distributed data.
-This is not a completely distributed end-to-end implementation (we cannot simulate the millions of users required!) - it instead consists of microbenchmarks for user operations, aggregator operations, and elected committee operations.
+This is not a completely distributed end-to-end implementation (we cannot simulate the millions of users required!)
+It instead consists of microbenchmarks for user operations, aggregator operations, and elected committee operations.

-### Summary map of repository contents:
+## Summary map of repository contents:

 crypto:
 - Python code for user-side/aggregator-side FHE operations (crypto/code/python_version/)